syo55555sono/freemarket_sample_65d/README.md

 |profile|text||
 |image|string||

+has_one :address
 has_one :credit_card
-has_many :items
-has_many :comments
-has_many :likes
+has_many :items, dependent: :destroy has_many :comments, dependent: :destroy has_many :likes, dependent: :destroy

 ## addressテーブル